We are able to deliver accredited, short-duration training that is focused on a myriad of issues and entirely centred on the participant's needs.

-Highlighting the value of personal image and establishing how role models may have a negative influence on the way in which young people interpret the world.
-Young People to appreciate the importance of their personal image, analysing what making a positive role model and determining who their role models are.
+Highlighting the value of personal image and establishing how role models may have a negative influence on the way in which Learners interpret the world.
+Learners to appreciate the importance of their personal image, analysing what making a positive role model and determining who their role models are.

 Looking at information shared online and how to use critical thinking skills to determining accuracy.
 Looking at the motives of the person sharing information and the social, cultural, and personal effects of sharing inaccurate information online such as mental health, suicide, extremism, and defamation.